digitalbricklayer/techteapotcom/src/content/posts/real-time-log-visualization-using-gltailrb.md

 glTail.rb won't replace your regular analytics package, but it will provide a nice supplementary tool that's not too techie.
 You could wire up glTail.rb to display onto a LCD in your office and everybody could see, in real time, what's happening on your website.

-If you go through to the <a href="http://fudgie.org/">glTail.rb website</a> you can see some videos of the <a href="http://fudgie.org/slashdotted.html">tool in action</a>.
+If you go through to the [glTail.rb website](http://fudgie.org/) you can see some videos of the [tool in action](http://fudgie.org/slashdotted.html).
 Oh, and you can do a lot more than just website log visualization too.
 Pretty well anything you can tail will work!